hebrides/intern-training/README.md

 ## Zero to Hero - SMG Mobile's Intern Training Guide

 Watch the below videos and complete the exercises within, in order, to start your way to becoming an _amazing web developer_.
-Note, you will not find algorithms or math problems here.
+Note, you will not find complex algorithmic puzzles or tricky math problems here.
 Great developers are craftspersons who enjoy _making things_.

 ### A. Command Line / Bash